 School personnel must use reasonable judgment in handling accident cases.
 Caution should be exercised not to minimize or maximize any injuries or emergency.

-Read More: EBBC – First Aid And Emergency Care (Student Accidents and Accident Reports)
+Read More: EBBC – Emergency Care and First Aid (Student Accidents and Accident Reports)

 In order to ensure that all school buildings have adequate indoor air quality, the Board directs